mike1000000000/jsonToMySQL/README.md

 Use `--verbose` to show more information on the webserver.

 ##### Version
-Use `--version` to the show the version info.
+Use `--version` to show the version info.

 ---